bertils/circure/README.md

 ```bash
 Rscript running_circure.R {input} {output}
 ```
 The `{output}` argument must be given as a file.
-All dependencies required to run the circure script are listed in the circure.yml Conda environment file.
+All dependencies required to run the **circure** script are listed in the circure.yml Conda environment file.

-The script will write the results as a tab-separated file.
+Results are output as a tab-separated file

 ### [Output explanation]